CA326/BittorrentVisualizer/README.md

 - Requests pieces from peers.
 - Parses peer messages.
 - Writes downloaded pieces to disk.
+- Basic CLI implemented which can download multiple torrents. (very rough.)

 ###TODO:
 - ~~Need to deal with all possibilities in the meta-info file e.g multiple file torrents.~~ (Done - 3rd March 2014)